-- The 'core group' are households that receive the guarantee element of Pension Credit (and have done since 12 July 2015).
+- The core group are households that receive the guarantee element of Pension Credit.
 In most cases, these households will be identified automatically by the supplier and won't need to apply for it.

 Is the Warm Home Discount only for pensioners?

-No. Energy companies are also helping a broader group of people who struggle to pay energy bills, in line with government guidelines.
+No. Energy companies pay the Warm Home Discount to a broader group of people who struggle to pay energy bills.
 Gas and electricity suppliers have a degree of discretion over which of their customers make up the broader group and how many to help, based on their market share.

 Who offers the Warm Home Discount?

 Only suppliers with more than 250,000 customers are legally obliged to offer the discount.
 These are:

 Atlantic, British Gas, Co-operative Energy, EDF Energy, Eon, Ebico, First Utility, M&S Energy, Npower, OVO Energy, Sainsbury's Energy, Scottish Gas, Scottish Hydro, Scottish Power, Southern Electric, SSE, Swalec, Utilita and Utility Warehouse.